maelys-mcardle/adventure/documentation/6_entityconfig.md

 }
 ```

-Then in the `entity.yml` file, the question "What do you really think?" could
+But in the `entity.yml` file, the question "What do you really think?" would
 be disabled as such:

 ```yaml